 The value of certain donated goods and services are recorded at their estimated fair value as of the date of receipt and are included within the Statements of Activities.
-For the years ended June 30, 2016 and 2015, the Foundation received \$346,971 and \$168,162, respectively, of which the Foundation has included in in-kind revenue and related educational programs and awards expense.
-The Foundation received \$30,129 and \$77,303 for various fundraising events for the years ended June 30, 2016 and 2015, respectively, of which the Foundation has included in in-kind revenue and related fundraising expense.
+For the years ended June 30, 2017 and 2016, the Foundation received \$74,958 and \$346,971, respectively, which has been included in in-kind revenue and related educational programs and awards expense.
+The Foundation received \$8,181 and \$30,129 for various fundraising events for the years ended June 30, 2017 and 2016, respectively, which has been included in in-kind revenue and related fundraising expense.